anushri20/anushri20/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Studying Computer Science at Mody University.
+- I ❤️ to think, learn, code, and customize everything
+- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
 - 💬 Ask me about: everything especially about **tech, movies, series**
-- **I** ❤️ **to think, learn, code, and customize everything**
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.

 <h3>🛠 Tech Stack</h3>